jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-01.md

 ### Editing Guidelines:
 - Final video must be in **black and white**
-- Avoid underexposure — make sure brightness reveals detail
+- Avoid underexposure — increase brightness considering you will print the frames in B&W.
 - Ensure smooth pacing and clear storytelling
 - Use simple transitions and cuts (no text or sound yet)